Higher-form entanglement asymmetry and topological order: Deformed toric code

-\textit{Deformed toric code}.--- Thus far, we have treated 1-form SSB interchangeably with topological order.
-However, Ref.~\cite{huxford_gaining_2023} recently challenged this intuition, using the deformed toric code~\cite{castelnovo_quantum_2008} as a primary example.
-This model is defined by adding a term to the Hamiltonian in Eq.~\eqref{eq:ham_tc} of the form
+Thus far, we have treated 1-form SSB interchangeably with topological order.
+However, Ref.~\cite{huxford_gaining_2023} recently challenged this intuition, using the deformed toric code~\cite{castelnovo_quantum_2008} as {an example of 1-form SSB without topological order.} This model is defined by adding a term to the Hamiltonian in Eq.~\eqref{eq:ham_tc} of the form

 where the exponentiated sum is over the four links {(the star)} that contain the vertex $v$.
-Crucially, the deformation $H_d$ still commutes with the 1-form symmetry operators $U_\gamma$.
-The deformed toric code has a topological phase with $S_\text{topo}=\log 2$ for $\beta<\beta_c$, and a trivial phase with $S_\text{topo}=0$ for $\beta>\beta_c$.
-Remarkably, both phases have the same ground state degeneracy as the $\mathbb{Z}_2$ toric code,{i.e., four ground states on a torus.
+Crucially, the deformation $H_d$ still commutes with the 1-form symmetry operators $U_\gamma${, while $T_{\bar{\gamma}}$ is no longer an exact symmetry for $\beta>0$}.
+The deformed toric code has a topological phase with $S_\text{topo}=\log 2$ for $\beta<\beta_c$, { and a non-topological phase having $S_\text{topo}=0$ for $\beta>\beta_c$ \cite{huxford_gaining_2023}.} Remarkably, both phases have the same ground state degeneracy as the $\mathbb{Z}_2$ toric code, i.e., four ground states on a torus.

 In Ref.~\cite{huxford_gaining_2023}, this degeneracy was argued to be a result of 1-form SSB in both phases.
-Indeed, the 1-form symmetry is spontaneously broken for any $\beta$, and one might expect $\Delta S_A>0$ for both the topological and trivial phases of the deformed toric code.
+Indeed, the 1-form symmetry is spontaneously broken for any $\beta$, and one might expect $\Delta S_A>0$ for both the topological and non-topological phases of the deformed toric code.
 If this were the case, the entanglement asymmetry would \textit{not} be an accurate probe for topological order.
-However, while it is true that $\Delta S_A>0$ for any $\beta$ at finite system size, we now argue that the scaling of $\Delta S_A$ in the thermodynamic limit distinguishes the topological and trivial phases.
-Concretely, for a fixed-width, non-contractible region A, $\Delta S_A$ vanishes as $L\rightarrow \infty$ in the trivial phase, while it remains nonzero in the topological phase.
+However, while it is true that $\Delta S_A>0$ for any $\beta$ at finite system size, we now argue that the scaling of $\Delta S_A$ in the thermodynamic limit distinguishes the topological and non-topological phases {of the deformed toric code}.
+Concretely, for a fixed-width, non-contractible region A, $\Delta S_A$ vanishes as $L\rightarrow \infty$ in the non-topological phase, while it remains nonzero in the topological phase.

 To demonstrate this result, let us consider the ground states of the deformed toric code.
 For any $\beta$, the ground states of the deformed toric code $|\Psi^X_{ab}(\beta)\rangle$ can be obtained from the undeformed toric code ground states $|\Psi^X_{ab}(0)\rangle$ as